janetjoywilson/janetjoywilson.github.io/_posts/2016-08-19-have-you-heard-books-sound-great.md

 ---
 layout: post
-title: "Have you heard?
-Books sound great!"
+title: Have you heard?
+Books sound great!
 date: 2016-08-14
 excerpt: "choose print, braille, tablet or CD to enjoy the words"
 tag: